Xilinx/Alveo-PYNQ/overlays/README.md

 xilinx_u280_xdma_201920_1|Xilinx Alveo U280
 xilinx_u50_xdma_201920_1|Xilinx Alveo U50

 Designs are built using Vitis 2019.2.
-The *Kernel Optimization* overlay is not available for the Alveo U280 and U50.
+The *Kernel Optimization* and *Data Compression* overlays are not available for the Alveo U280 and U50.

 ## Rebuilding Overlays